moveit/moveit.ros.org/README.md

 ## Build Locally on Ubuntu

-Will install Ruby, Jekyll, build the website, and server the website on localhost:
+Will install Ruby, and Jekyll, build the website, and server the website on localhost:

     ./build_locally.sh

-If the dependencies are already installed (you've already run the previous command before locally):
+If the dependencies are already installed (you've already run the previous command locally):

     ./build_locally.sh noinstall